mavlink/mavlink-devguide/en/guide/define_xml_element.md

 # How to Define MAVLink Messages & Enums

-MAVLink enums, messages, mission commands, and other elements are [defined within XML files](../messages/README.md) and then converted to libraries for [supported programming languages](../README.md#supported_languages) using a *code generator*.
+MAVLink enums, messages, commands, and other elements are [defined within XML files](../messages/README.md) and then converted to libraries for [supported programming languages](../README.md#supported_languages) using a *code generator*.

 This topic provides practical guidance for defining and extending MAVLink XML elements, including conventions and best-practice.

 > **Note** For detailed information about the file format see [MAVLink XML Schema](../guide/xml_schema.md#messages) (you can also inspect [common.xml](https://github.com/mavlink/mavlink/tree/master/message_definitions/v1.0/common.xml) and other dialect files).

+## Should we Define Messages or Commands?

+There are two ways to send information between MAVLink systems (including commands, information and acknowledgments):
+* [Messages](#messages) are encoded using `mavlink` elements.
+The message structure/fields and handling are largely unconstrained (i.e. up to the creator).
+* [MAVLink Commands](#mavlink_commands) are defined as entries in the [MAV_CMD](../messages/common.md#MAV_CMD) enum, and encoded into real messages that are sent using the [Mission Protocol](../protocol/mission.md) or [Command Protocol](../protocol/command.md).
+  Their structure is defined (they have 7 `float` parameters *or* 5 `float` and 2 `int32_t` parameters) and handling/responses depend on the protocol used to send them.

+The guidance below provides some suggestions on when one or the other might be more appropriate.

+Consider using a proper message if:
+* The required information does not fit into a command (i.e. it requires more than 7 messages or the information cannot be stored in the available `float`/`int32_t` fields).
+* The message is part another protocol.

+Consider using a command if:
+* The message should be executed as part of a mission
+* There is an existing mission command that you wish to use outside of missions.
+  Depending on the autopilot you may be able to handle the message using the same code for both modes.
+* You're working with MAVLink 1 and there is no free id for the new message (MAVLink 1 has a much larger free pool of ids for MAVLink commands than for message ids).
+* Your command/message requires an ACK/NACK; using the existing protocol acknowledgments may be faster/easier than defining another message for acknowledgments.

+Otherwise either method may freely be used.

 ## Where are the MAVLink XML Files Located?